 Suggested activities include:

 • Stroll the Plaza Muñoz Guerrero.
 This is a good starting point for a walk around the city.
-Not only is this leafy central plaza a gem (the pathways are lined with French street lamps and a statue of Magellan sits in the center), it's surrounded by impressive architecture, like grand neoclassical mansions once owned by the monied sheep-ranching families of the 19th century.
+Not only is this leafy central plaza a gem (the pathways are lined with French street lamps, and a statue of Magellan sits in the center) but it's also surrounded by impressive architecture like grand neoclassical mansions once owned by the moneyed sheep-ranching families of the 19th century.

 • Tour the Palacio Sara Braun, one of the imposing mansions fronting the plaza.
 If you want to get an idea of just how much wealth the sheep trade generated in the 19th century, take a tour of this former home.
 Inside is a testament to luxury in the form of opulent dining halls and billiard rooms.